apache/cordova-docs/STYLESHEET.md

   same line, separated with a colon unless the topic features trailing punctuation.
 The text you are reading provides an example.

+* In body text, no ( extra space inside parens ).
+OK to increase readability of code.